google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 <img
         src="images/Modern-Image11.jpg"
         alt="mozjpeg compression at different qualities.
 At q=90, 841KB.
 At q=85, 562KB.
 At q=75, 324KB.
 Similarly, Butteraugli and SSIM scores get slightly worse as we lower quality." />

 MozJPEG: A comparison of file-sizes and visual similarity scores at different qualities.

 I used [jpeg-compress](https://github.com/imagemin/imagemin-jpeg-recompress) from the [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive) project to calculate the SSIM (The Structural Similarity) scores for a source image.
 SSIM is a method for measuring the similarity between two images, where the SSIM score is a quality measure of one image given the other is considered "perfect".

 In my experience, MozJPEG is a good option for compressing images for the web at a high visual quality while delivering reductions on file size.
 For small to medium sized images, I found MozJPEG (at quality=80-85) led to 30-40% savings on file size while maintaining acceptable SSIM, offering a 5-6% improvement on jpeg-turbo.
 It does come with a [slower encoding cost](http://www.libjpeg-turbo.org/About/Mozjpeg) than baseline JPEG, but you may not find this a show stopper.

-<aside class="note"><b>Note:</b> if you need a tool supporting MozJPEG with additional configuration support and some complimentary utilities for image comparison, check out [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive).
-Jeremy Wagner, author of Web Performance in Action has had some success using it with [this](https://twitter.com/malchata/status/884836650563579904) configuration.</aside>
+Note: if you need a tool supporting MozJPEG with additional configuration support and some complimentary utilities for image comparison, check out [jpeg-recompress](https://github.com/danielgtaylor/jpeg-archive).
+Jeremy Wagner, author of Web Performance in Action has had some success using it with [this](https://twitter.com/malchata/status/884836650563579904) configuration.

-### <a id="what-is-guetzli" href="#what-is-guetzli">What is Guetzli?</a>
+### What is Guetzli? {: #what-is-guetzli }

 [Guetzli](https://github.com/google/guetzli) is a promising, if slow, perceptual JPEG encoder from Google that tries to find the smallest JPEG that is perceptually indistinguishable from the original to the human eye.
 It performs a sequence of experiments that produces a proposal for the final JPEG, accounting for the psychovisual error of each proposal.
 Out of these, it selects the highest-scoring proposal as the final output.

 To measure the differences between images, Guetzli uses [Butteraugli](https://github.com/google/butteraugli), a model for measuring image difference based on human perception (discussed below).
 Guetzli can take into account a few properties of vision that other JPEG encoders do not.
 For example, there is a relationship between the amount of green light seen and sensitivity to blue, so changes in blue in the vicinity of green can be encoded a little less precisely.

-<aside class="note"><b>Note:</b> Image file-size is **much** more dependent on the choice of **quality** than the choice of **codec**.
+Note: Image file-size is **much** more dependent on the choice of **quality** than the choice of **codec**.
 There are far far larger file-size differences between the lowest and highest quality JPEGs compared to the file-size savings made possible by  switching codecs.
 Using the lowest acceptable quality is very important.
-Avoid setting your quality too high without paying attention to it.</aside>
+Avoid setting your quality too high without paying attention to it.

 Guetzli [claims](https://research.googleblog.com/2017/03/announcing-guetzli-new-open-source-jpeg.html ) to achieve a 20-30% reduction in data-size for images for a given Butteraugli score compared to other compressors.
 A large caveat to using Guetzli is that it is extremely, extremely slow and is currently only suitable for static content.
 From the README, we can note Guetzli requires a large amount of memory - it can take 1 minute + 200MB RAM per megapixel.
 There's a good thread on real-world experience with Guetzli in [this Github thread](https://github.com/google/guetzli/issues/50).
 It can be ideal for when you’re optimizing images as part of a build process for a static site but less so when performed on demand.

-<aside class="note"><b>Note:</b> Guetzli may be more suitable when you're optimizing images
-as part of a build process for a static site, or situations where image optimization is not performed on demand.</aside>
+Note: Guetzli may be more suitable when you're optimizing images as part of a build process for a static site, or situations where image optimization is not performed on demand.

 Tools like ImageOptim support Guetzli optimization (in [the latest versions](https://imageoptim.com/)).